-Most analyses of hacking focus more on the technical part of the exercise but some people manipulate others to gain information on a network called social engineering which is intended for malicious purchases.
+Most analyses of hacking focus more on the technical part of the exercise, but some people manipulate others to gain information on a network called social engineering, which is intended for malicious purchases.
 There are physical attacks on a network too.
 Sometimes the strategy is to enter buildings, computer infrastructure with the intention of stealing data.
 It could also be dumpster diving that involves taking papers from trash cans or waste bins to gain access to passwords, network architecture, or other intellectual property.

 Presentation skills (ethical hacking for beginners)

-Information security is not a pure play techie job.
+Information security is not a pure-play techie job.
 It involves interacting with own team members, clients, other professionals and presenting a case before the Chief Information Security Officer (CISO) or the top management.
 This is vital for getting project approvals, finance, and the go-ahead from clients.
-They need to have a clear answer on the potential threats facing the organizations IT system and the costs involved in protecting it.
+They need to have a clear answer on the potential threats facing the organization’s IT system and the costs involved in protecting it.

 As the name suggests, the job of an ethical hacker definition is to work ethically.
 They should hold high moral principles and not use the information gained for some ulterior motive.
 Doing so would mean losing the trust of the organization or the client and thereby lower in professional standing.

-Ethical hacking should be a planned process involving strategy, tactics which should be discussed and approval received.
+Ethical hacking should be a planned process involving strategy, tactics that should be discussed and approval received.
 Penetration testing also has to be worked out in detail and approved for finances.
 It is better to start with the most vulnerable system.
 It could begin with social engineering or password tests before going for more complex exercises.

 Due care should be taken while undertaking the hacking process so as not to bring the system down.
 Having adequate conditions set for running the testing procedures can prevent a crash.
 It is easy to set up DoS conditions while running the tests as running too many of them in quick succession could harm the system.

 Most tools available have the option to set controls on the number of tests that can be done at a time.
-Sometimes the tests have to be executed in real time and you would create a bad impression if the system were to face a lockout situation.
+Sometimes the tests have to be executed in real-time, and you would create a bad impression if the system were to face a lockout situation.

-It is possible that hackers may already at work when you are executing your hacking strategies, so keep your operations confidential within the organization and known only to the most important decision makers.
+It is possible that hackers may already at work when you are executing your hacking strategies, so keep your operations confidential within the organization and known only to the most important decision-makers.
 When updating information regarding the tests done, ensure that it is kept confidential and not leaked to anyone.

 Evaluating the results requires hard work, experience, and insight.
-The report presented to the management or the customer should be formal and clearly outline the flaws and measures to be taken to thwart attacks on the system.
+The report presented to the management, or the customer should be formal and clearly outline the flaws and measures to be taken to thwart attacks on the system.